-My research interests lie in broader areas of systems and networking.
-The research topics include mostly in the areas of distributed computing systems, Cyber-physical systems (CPS), Internet of Things (IoT), mobile computing, computer networks and network security, social and information networks, sensor and wireless networks, data analytics for networked systems and data-driven (Big-data) systems.
+My research interests lie in the broader areas of systems and networking.
+My focused research topics include distributed computing applied to Cyber-physical systems (CPS), the Internet of Things (IoT), and big data and intelligent systems.

 A few research efforts are listed below.
 For a full list, please see the publications page.